CBondK/litespeed-task/README.md

 ```
 ----> git clone https://github.com/CBondK/litespeed-task.git && cd litespeed-task
-# firsty, please place .env & trial.key to litespeed-task dir
-----> cd litespeed-task
-# build args will be picked up automatically by docker-compose
+# it is also needed to place .env & trial.key to litespeed-task dir so that the build args are picked up automatically by docker-compose
 ----> docker-compose up -d
 ```